explosion/spaCy/website/docs/usage/training.md

 ```

 To refer to a function instead, you can make `[training.batch_size]` its own
-section and use the `@` syntax specify the function and its arguments – in this
+section and use the `@` syntax to specify the function and its arguments – in this
 case [`compounding.v1`](https://thinc.ai/docs/api-schedules#compounding) defined
 in the [function registry](/api/top-level#registry).
 All other values defined in
 the block are passed to the function as keyword arguments when it's initialized.